NASA-GRACE/GRACE-California-Groundwater/README.md

 This software suite downloads and processes data representing the mass of soil moisture, snow water equivalent, and water in reservoirs.
-It masks these data using one of several specified river basin masks, generates anomaly timeseries and estimated error bars, then subtracts those masses from the total mass anomaly timeseries derived from GRACE over the same river basin.
+It masks these data using one of several specified river basin masks, generates anomaly timeseries and estimates error bars, then subtracts those masses from the total mass anomaly timeseries derived from GRACE over the same river basin.